TurkuNLP/turkunlp.github.io/ellis-26-fg.md

 ## Filip Ginter

-I am actively looking for people in the 2026 ELLIS call, with the intention to apply for funding through the ELLIS Institute Finland.
+I am actively looking for people in this call.
 Both post-doc and PhD positions are of interest.
 I am particularly interested in supervising work on encoders and embeddings, but this is of course not an exclusive choice.

 ### Encoders and embeddings